 Is the Coronavirus less harmful to children and pregnant women?

 So far, very few young children seem to be falling ill.
 Disease in children appears to be relatively rare and mild.
 Further, research suspects that the virus does not pass from pregnant women to fetuses during pregnancy.

 In light of this unprecedented situation, we would like to be flexible and understanding of your travel decisions.
 This is why, until the coronavirus spread passes, we have decided to implement the following for any existing booking.

-New Flexible Booking and Cancellation Terms for Future Bookings
+New Flexible Booking and Cancellation Terms for 2021 Bookings

 We are happy to inform you that we have adopted a flexible booking policy aiming at facilitating all families who wish to travel to Greece in 2021.

-At Kids Love Greece, we are committed to offering you any support you may need while planning you future family trip to Greece.
+At Kids Love Greece, we are committed to offering you any support you may need while planning your family trip to Greece.
 We are also committed to offering you our unbiased opinion, even if that means, that we will advise you to postpone your trip for a later date.

-Can you give me some travel advice if I have decided to still travel to Greece in 2020?
+Can you give me some travel advice if I have decided to travel to Greece in 2021?